HR/Crypter/readme.md

 tested on OSX.

 ## Status
-All of the UI and functionality has been implemented but tests are still being.
+All of the UI and functionality has been implemented but tests are still being written.

 ## Crypto
 > One key to to derive them all!